Plan a consulting service offer

-This article introduces the different options and requirements for publishing consulting service offers to the Microsoft commercial marketplace.
-Read this article to prepare your offer for publishing with Partner Center.
+This article introduces the different options and requirements for publishing a consulting service offer to the commercial marketplace.
+Read this article to prepare your offer for publishing using Partner Center.

 What’s a consulting service?